Fires can impact personal safety and property and cause long-term disruptions to research, teaching, and campus operations.

-In accordance with the BC Fire Code and Occupational Health and Safety legislation, VIU is required to maintain emergency procedures and comprehensive fire safety plans for all buildings.
-It is also essential that all faculty, staff, and students are trained in fire prevention and emergency response.
+VIU follows the BC Fire Code and health and safety laws.
+This means the university must have clear emergency procedures and fire safety plans for all buildings.
+It’s also important that all faculty, staff, and students learn how to prevent fires and respond in an emergency.

-Fire safety is a shared responsibility.
-Being prepared and knowing how to respond quickly and safely during a fire or evacuation can save lives and protect our campus community.
+Fire safety is everyone’s responsibility.
+Being ready and knowing how to act quickly and safely during a fire or evacuation can save lives and keep our campus community safe.

-Fire drills are conducted at VIU to ensure the safety of our campus community and to maintain compliance with relevant codes and standards.
-These drills help familiarize building occupants with the sound of the fire alarms, evacuation procedures, and designated assembly points.
+VIU conducts fire drills to maintain compliance with relevant laws and to train the campus community.
+Drills help familiarize everyone with the sound of the fire alarms, evacuation procedures, and designated evacuation points.

-Following each drill, the Office of Emergency Management evaluates the process, provides recommendations for improvement, and maintains official records for all fire drills conducted.
+After each drill, the Office of Emergency Management reviews how it went, suggests ways to improve, and keeps official records of all fire drills.

-Remember, you must evacuate your building anytime you hear alarm bells ringing or voice instructions to evacuate —you never know when it may be the real thing.
-Head to the the nearest identified evacuation point, and await further instructions.
+Remember, you must leave your building anytime you hear alarm bells or voice instructions to evacuate, it could be a real emergency.
+Go to the the nearest evacuation point, and wait for further instructions.

-Every building on VIU’s campus is required to have a unique Fire Safety Plan.
-These plans, reviewed and approved by the Nanaimo Fire Department, include detailed emergency procedures, building maps, and clearly outline fire prevention and response expectations.
+Every building on VIU’s campus must have a unique Fire Safety Plan.
+These plans are reviewed and approved by the Nanaimo Fire Department.
+They include detailed emergency procedures, building maps, and clearly outline fire prevention and response expectations.

 All members of the VIU community are encouraged to familiarize themselves with the Emergency Response Posters and evacuation instructions posted in their immediate work or study areas.
 Taking a moment to review this information can make a critical difference in the event of an emergency.

-A variety of situations may require a building evacuation, including fires, hazardous material releases, earthquakes, or other emergencies.
-Even if the reason for the evacuation is not immediately clear, always evacuate promptly when an alarm sounds or when you determine it is necessary (e.g., after an earthquake).
-Follow the instructions of building wardens, emergency coordinators, campus security, and first responders at all times.
+There are many reasons a building might need to be evacuated, like fires, hazardous material spills, earthquakes, or other emergencies.
+Even if you don’t know the reason right away, always leave the building quickly when an alarm sounds or if you think it’s necessary (for example, after an earthquake).
+Always follow the instructions from building wardens, emergency coordinators, campus security, and first responders.

 Evacuation Point Maps